samit-maersk/java-nio/README.md

   File file = new File("src/test/resources/nio-vs-nio2.txt");
   FileInputStream in = new FileInputStream(file);
   ```
-- It was possible to create and delete files, check if they exist, check read/write access, etc.
+- With Old java.io , It was possible to create and delete files, check if they exist, check read/write access, etc.
-- To read and write we need to use below File I/O stream:
+- Examples:
   - Byte Stream
   ```
   FileInputStream in = new FileInputStream("xanadu.txt");